Texas Farmers Markets & COVID-19

 - TFM will be providing additional handwashing stations at our markets, open to all staff, vendors, and customers.

-- No tablecloths, vendors sanitize surfaces at least once per hour;
+- Vendors sanitize surfaces at least once per hour;

 - Anyone who is feeling unwell should stay home – employees must be sent home if they exhibit internal body temperature of 100.4 °F or higher.